hydraulic-software/conveyor/guidebook/docs/tutorial/2-create-or-adapt-a-project.md

 === "Electron"

-    The build system of Electron apps doesn't need any adaptation for Conveyor.
-The `conveyor.conf` file should look like this:
+    The build system of simple Electron apps doesn't need any adaptation for Conveyor.
+The `conveyor.conf` file can look like this:

     ```hocon
     include required("/stdlib/electron/electron.conf")